parkarteam/iDAASTestingComponent/README.md

-# AuditingXML
+# Testing iDAAS Platform
-Sample Fuse Project for HL7 and FHIR
+Sample Fuse Project for HL7 and FHIR testing component for iDAAS